zaknesler/inty/README.md

 ### inty

 Basic interpreter written in Rust, not following any particular guides or languages.
 This is just a fun little project and is not too serious, but all the tests pass.
-It uses a basic recursive-descent parser, but I would like to rewrite it using a grammar such as `pest.rs` or a parser combinator like `nom`.
+It uses a basic recursive descent parser, but I would like to rewrite it using a grammar such as `pest.rs` or a parser combinator like `nom`.

 #### Features